 4. Speed Up Your Server Response

-- Consider upgrading to better hosting (sometimes a few dollars more makes a huge difference)
+- Consider upgrading to better hosting

 - Choose hosting located near most of your visitors